devosoft/Empirical/paper.md

 <!-- [@world_academy_of_science_engineering_and_technology_2019] -->
 In practice, however, many scientific software applications are difficult to obtain, install, or use, and produce data in propriatary formats.

-High quality open-science tools encourage researchers to follow these effective software development practices by simplifying development and helping them improve code quality, scientific rigor, and ease of replication or extension, resulting in broader confidence in and adoption of their software.
+High quality open-science tools encourage researchers to follow effective software development practices by simplifying development and helping them improve code quality, scientific rigor, and ease of replication or extension, resulting in broader confidence in and adoption of their software.
 In the process, researchers get more out of their own code.
 For example, an effective toolkit would allow a developer to easily add a GUI that would not only help other users of the software, but could also help the researcher themsleves gain "soft knowledge" of their system [@10.1145/3185517].

 Recent developments in web technology such as WebAssembly enable compilation of native source code to browser-based interactive interfaces.
-However, many scientists lack web development training and do not have the bandwidth to learn entirely new languages and frameworks.
+However, many scientists lack web development training and do not have the bandwidth to learn new languages and frameworks.
-Empirical catalyzes progress towards open science ideals by streamlining the development of in-browser software in C++.
+Empirical catalyzes progress toward open science ideals by streamlining the development of in-browser software in C++.

-To be reuseable and extendable, software must operate robustly --- sometimes at scales and in contexts that weren't originally envisioned.
+To be reuseable and extendable, software must remain robust at scales and in contexts that were not originally envisioned.
 Empirical seeks to make writing correct, efficient scientific software easier.
 Empirical's debugging suite helps protect against common C++ programming pitfalls such as iterator invalidation, memory leakage, and out-of-bounds indexing.
-Bundled algorithm and data structures provide optimized, well-tested drop-in implementations for common scientific computing tasks.
+Bundled algorithms and data structures provide optimized, well-tested drop-in implementations for common scientific computing tasks.
-Throughout, library design obviates trade-offs between performance and safety through compile-time switches to strip out checks for undefined and incorrect behavior in release mode.
+Throughout, library design obviates trade-offs between performance and safety; compile-time switches toggle safety checks for undefined or incorrect behavior.

 <!-- However, many scientists do not know how to create browser-based GUIs and lack the resources or incentives to adequately invest in learning.
 Empirical addresses these challenges by providing tools for implementing browser-based GUIs using intuitive C++, and without requiring a substantial time investment.